martinkersner/martinkersner.github.io/content/posts/2026-06-13-file-dispatch-finish.md

 It all changed when Claude Opus started showing promising results in late 2025.
 Suddenly, the previously awkward chat interface became the way we express our needs and requirements when building systems.
-It might seem that chat interfaces had already been well known at that point, because everybody had experience with them in any of the freely available AI chats.
-However, unlike small-scope tab completion, or chat regarding specific small parts of code, the chat interface connected with very capable AI has changed the game.
-Suddenly, anybody with access to AI was able to build cool-looking demos, pretend to work while off-loading everything mindlessly on AI without any understanding, and accept all the work without review scrutiny.
-Developers became divided on whether the AI is good enough to take their jobs, while the AI models kept improving and breaking new records.
 Now, the AI is not just a chat interface, it is markdown documents describing how to behave, skills that can be readily loaded, memories of past conversations and many others.
 The software development work has become more about how to control the AI in order to get what you want, yet I still see people not taking advantage of it, and producing subpar work.
 It takes a lot of energy to stay up to date with new developments and approaches, but most importantly, there is now a nearly infinite number of ways to do the same thing.